History and Nature

 Situated on the Mid-Atlantic Ridge, Iceland is a hot spot of volcanic and geothermal activity: 30 post-glacial volcanoes have erupted in the past two centuries.
 Over the past 500 years, Iceland's volcanoes have erupted a third of the total global lava output.

 Iceland's wildlife consist mainly of birds and marine mammals.
-Whalewatching is one of the most popular tourist attraction in Iceland.
+Whalewatching is one of the most popular tourist attractions in Iceland.